mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 a tremendous advantage but this model is simplistic.
 A

-Zhodani does not approach a negotiation with thoughts of ‘what can I get out of this deal’ but rather ‘what do I believe my work is truly worth’ or ‘what do I believe I deserve for my labour and skill’.
+Zhodani does not approach a negotiation with thoughts of 'what can I get out of this deal' but rather 'what do I believe my work is truly worth' or 'what do I believe I deserve for my labour and skill'.
 Anyone reading those thoughts may still disagree and negotiate but there is no dishonesty in the process.

-In any case, Zhodani view the use of psionics in such a situation as unfair, much like reading a teacher’s mind for answers to test questions.
+In any case, Zhodani view the use of psionics in such a situation as unfair, much like reading a teacher's mind for answers to test questions.

 Regard for social superiors is a natural part of Zhodani